jalopezW/Apex-Casino/README.md

 ### Like this project?
 Buy us a coffee.

-Just kidding use this to your own heart's content as this project is completely free and open source, but please credit us. 🙂
+Just kidding use this to your own heart's content as this project is completely free and open source, but please credit us 🙂.